Émile Gallé: Later years

 In 1901, Gallé became the founder and first President of the École de Nancy, the organization of Nancy artists of the new style.
 Created to encourage the arts in Nancy, the glassmaker Antonin Daum, furniture maker Louis Majorelle and Eugene Vallin as Vice Presidents.
 He had many distinguished patrons, including the Edmond James de Rothschild, and his works were purchased by museums.
 In the highest form of tribute, his works were imitated by other glass and ceramics firms.

 Much of his later work used symbolism, and expressed conflict.
 On one vase, called Fiori Oscuri, he engraved the words of Robert de Montesquiou: "I love the hour when everything changes its form, when light and dark struggle together."

 He became involved in social causes.
 He was a founder, along with Victor Prouvé, of the Université populaire de Nancy, offering university-level classes to workers.
 He was treasurer of the Nancy branch of the Human Rights League of France and in 1898, at great risk for his business, one of the first to become actively involved in the defense of Alfred Dreyfus.
 He also publicly defended the Romanian Jews and spoke up in defense of the Irish Catholics in Britain, and supported William O’Brien, one of the leaders of the Irish revolt.

 In 1904, his health worsened.
 He was diagnosed with leukemia, and died on 23 September 1904.
 His son-in-law, Professor Pedrizet of Nancy University, took over the direction of the firm, but the new management did not keep up with the new styles, and the firm went out of business in 1931.
 Only the carved wooden door survives of his original studio, now in the garden of the Musée de l'École de Nancy.

 Gallé wrote a book on art entitled Écrits pour l'art 1884–89 ("Writings on Art 1884–89"), which was published posthumously in 1908.

 Glassware

 Cased glass, cameo glass and enamel glass

 Cased glass and cameo glass were two techniques often used by Gallé.
 Cased glass was made of two different layers of glass of different colors, fused together by heat.
-The first case of layer is made in a cold.
+The first case of layer is made in a mold.
 When it is finished and cooled, a second layer is blown inside the first Then the piece is placed into the furnace, so the two layers fuse together.
 This could be repeated for multiple layers of glass.
 Cameo glass was a means of decorating cased glass.
 The cased glass of two or more colors was carved with a diamond saw or etched with acid, so that the colors of the layer underneath were visible and created a design.
 Enamel glass was decorated on the outside by a brush of enamels colored by metallic oxides.